Tonsillitis

 Sometimes the symptoms can be more severe and include:

-What your tonsils may look like if you have tonsillitis
+What your tonsils may look like if you have more severe symptoms of tonsillitis

-White patches on tonsils in the back of the mouth.
+White patches on swollen tonsils at the sides of the throat.

-Tonsils with white patches at the back of the throat.
+Tonsillitis can appear as white patches on swollen tonsils at the sides of the throat.

 If you're not sure it's tonsillitis